Regional Scholars Opportunities

 4. Resources for Regional Scholars

-The J-PAL team has identified a number of resources that may be useful for Regional Scholars who would like to refine their skills in randomized evaluation and research design.
+The J-PAL team has identified some resources that may be useful for Regional Scholars who would like to refine their skills in randomized evaluation and research design.

 What are randomized evaluations?
 How are they different from impact evaluations?